-You have probably seen mouth guards used in contact sports such as boxing, rugby, and mixed martial arts where the players usually experience a strong impact on their face and jaw that can cause harm.
-Moreover, your dentist in NE Calgary may recommend mouth guards for a variety of dental treatments and dental aesthetics which will be discussed below.
+You have probably seen mouthguards used in contact sports such as boxing, rugby, and mixed martial arts, where the players usually experience a strong impact on their face and jaw that can cause harm.
+Moreover, our dental specialist near you may recommend mouth guards for various dental treatments and aesthetics, which will be discussed below.

-The most popular and common usage of mouth guards is as a preventive measure for dental trauma.
-Other than contact sports, they can be used in any situation where deliberate or accidental trauma is likely to transpire to the mouth and jaw area.
-As for making use of mouth guards for oral medicine, they are used as a type of “splints” to reduce strain on teeth in certain joint disorders.
-Bruxism, or conditions where patients excessively grind teeth or clench their jaws is another instance where mouth guards are used to reduce damage.
+The most popular and common use of mouth guards is as a preventive measure for dental trauma.
+Other than contact sports, they can be used where deliberate or accidental trauma will likely transpire to the mouth and jaw area.
+As for using mouth guards for oral medicine, they are used as a type of “splints” to reduce strain on teeth in certain joint disorders.
+Bruxism, or conditions where patients excessively grind teeth or clench their jaws, is another instance where mouth guards are used to reduce damage.

-Mouth guards are used in plenty of orthodontic practices as well, mostly to correct malocclusions.
-An orthodontist or a dentist near you may advise mouth guards in combination with special brackets to correct incorrectly aligned teeth and jaws.
-Custom mouth guards can also be used to whiten teeth when a bleaching agent is applied to them.
-They are used as simple yet effective protective devices for restorative procedures such as porcelain bridges as well.
+Mouth guards are used in many orthodontic practices, mostly to correct malocclusions.
+Our orthodontist or dentist near you may advise mouth guards in combination with special brackets to correct incorrectly aligned teeth and jaws.
+Custom mouthguards can also whiten teeth when a bleaching agent is applied.
+They are also used as simple yet effective protective devices for restorative procedures such as porcelain bridges.

-Grinding your teeth in your sleep is a very common condition that affects millions of children and adults.
-However, chronic teeth grinding can lead to long term oral health complications if left ignored.
-The following are some signs and symptoms that you may experience if your teeth grinding has led to severe bruxism.
+Grinding your teeth in your sleep is a common condition affecting millions of children and adults.
+However, if ignored, chronic teeth grinding can lead to long-term oral health complications.
+The followings are some signs and symptoms you may experience if your teeth grinding has led to severe bruxism.

-- An incessant grinding sound at night as observed by your sleeping partner
+- A constant grinding sound at night, as observed by your sleeping partner

 - Sore jaw after waking up in the morning